Get a Jump This Year on Seasonal Affective Disorder!

 March 4, 2019

-Today, flat gray clouds cover the sky, for many parts of the world, a common feature of a winter day.
-Today, I wanted to stay in bed, wait for tomorrow, and hope for sun.
-Being a Texas girl born and raised, I grew up with more sunny days than cloudy ones, and for decades now, I know my energy level and productivity are somehow linked to sunshine.
-On days like today, I have little energy, care about nothing, and generally feel and act like Grumpy Cat until evening.
+On gray winter days, I have little energy, care about nothing, and generally feel and act like Grumpy Cat until evening.
 Even though I know dark chocolate won’t shift my mood, I sometimes give that delicious treat a good try!
 If I am somewhere and experience a run of gray days, pretty soon I have sunk so low I must be scraped off the floor.
 This got me thinking about winter depression, SAD—Seasonal Affective Disorder, and while I don’t think I suffer a full on case of SAD, I know friends who do.
-As many of us in the Northern Hemisphere are still slogging through winter, I thought a few words about this condition might be helpful.
+The sooner we start to add a few proven principles to the day, the more likely we are to avoid suffering from SAD once Old Man Winter settles in.
+This year, with all the sheltering in place we’re all doing, I will be adding these to the top of my to-do list!

 Dr. Norman Rosenthal, Clinical Professor of Psychiatry, Georgetown Medical School, and author of Winter Blues, Everything You Need to Know to Beat Seasonal Affective Disorder, who first identified and coined the term in 1984, found we women suffer from seasonal depression or SAD four times as often as men do in our earlier years (ages 20-30), but the numbers become closer to equal as both sexes get older.
 Your science lesson for today: The research also tells us that the culprit is low serotonin—the chemical in our bodies responsible for our moods, appetite, sleep regulation, and libido.
 In folks with SAD, serotonin can’t function efficiently because the body produces a serotonin-blocking chemical called SERT.
 At this point, scientists aren’t exactly sure why this occurs in some people, and not in others.
 Stay tuned for more developments in this area.
 For those of us who have clear-cut cases of SAD every winter, there are some well-researched steps we can take to markedly reduce the symptoms until the sunshine and warmer temperatures return.